JNDisrupter/JNPhoneNumberView/README.md

 #### Public Properties:

-1. pickerConfiguration: you can set a custom configuration instead of the default configuration as dicribed in view customization section.
+1. pickerConfiguration: you can set a custom configuration instead of the default configuration as described in view customization section.
 2. selectedCountry: you can set country to be selected when picker opened.
 2. delegate : Picker Delegate
 3. dataSourceDelegate: Data Source Delegate